optsolvthaoc/practice/README.md

 - Triangle has three sides of 4, 3, 9.
 - Hexagon, side length of 3

+Hello

 Square is provided.

 ###Development setup
-OS: Linux, Windows, or Mac OX X
+- OS: Linux, Windows, or Mac OX X
-Tools: g++, make, NetBeans 8 with C++
+- Tools: g++, make, NetBeans 8 with C++

 ###TODO: